oracle/weblogic-deploy-tooling/documentation/4.0/content/userguide/tools/archive_helper.md

    $ <wls-deploy-home>/bin/archiveHelper.sh add application -archive_file=C:\temp\archive-helper-test.zip -source=C:\temp\my-app.war -overwrite
    ```
    **NOTE**: Without the `-overwrite` option, the application gets added to the archive with a numerical suffix.

+### Environment variables
+The following environment variables may be set.

+-  `JAVA_HOME`             The location of the JDK.
+This must be a valid Java 7 or later JDK.

+Since the Archive Helper Tool is written in Java without using WLST, the `JAVA_HOME` will be the JDK used to execute
+the command (unlike other tools that use WLST).